Tornado outbreak rips across Deep South; at least 5 dead

-Tornadoes and severe storms have torn through the Deep South, killing at least five people as strong winds splintered trees, wrecked homes and downed power lines.
+OHATCHEE, Ala.
+(AP) — Tornadoes and severe storms tore through the Deep South, killing at least five people as strong winds splintered trees, wrecked homes and downed power lines.

+Multiple twisters sprang from a “super cell” of storms that rolled over western Georgia early Friday after spawning as many as eight tornadoes in Alabama on Thursday, said John De Block, a meteorologist with the National Weather Service in Birmingham.

-The tornado outbreak rolled into western Georgia early Friday.
-Meteorologists said one large, dangerous tornado moved through Newnan and surrounding communities in the Atlanta metro area.
+One large, dangerous tornado moved through Newnan, destroying homes there and damaging others in surrounding communities west of Atlanta, meteorologists said.

-A day earlier, a sheriff in eastern Alabama said a tornado cut a diagonal line through his county, striking mostly rural areas.
+De Block said it dissipated in Shelby County, where another twister had already heavily damaged homes and businesses and devastated the landscape.
+The county is home to suburban Birmingham cities such as Pelham and Helena and the unincorporated subdivision of Eagle Point — all suffering heavy damage.

+Still another of the eight suspected tornadoes that hit the state killed five people in Calhoun County.

-“Five people lost their lives and for those families, it will never be the same,” Calhoun County Sheriff Matthew Wade said at briefing Thursday evening.
+“Five people lost their lives and for those families, it will never be the same,” Calhoun County Sheriff Matthew Wade said at a briefing Thursday evening.
+Coroner Pat Brown identified them Friday to Al.com as Joe Wayne Harris, 74, Barbara Harris, 69, Ebonique Harris, 28; Emily Myra Wilborn, 72, and James William Geno, 72.

-As many as eight tornadoes might have hit Alabama on Thursday, said John De Block, a meteorologist with the National Weather Service in Birmingham.
-Multiple twisters sprang from a “super cell” of storms that later moved into Georgia, he said.
+One of the victims in the hard-hit town of Ohatchee in eastern Alabama, a small community of about 1,170 people, was Dwight Jennings's neighbor.
+Geno went by J.W. and had been a rodeo bull rider in his youth.
+He could make anything out of wood, and loved to catfish, Jennings said.
+They had planned to go fishing this weekend; instead he spent hours searching for Geno's dog before the animal was found alive.

 Reports of tornado damage in the Newnan area began coming in shortly after midnight.
-Trees were toppled and power lines downed, knocking out service by the local utility.
+One-hundred-year-old trees were toppled and power lines downed.

-“It’s still dark so it’s hard to assess all of the damage but we believe we have 30 broken poles,” Newnan Utilities general manager Dennis McEntire said.
-“We serve about 10,000 customers and about half are without electricity right now.”

-Newnan police urged the public in a Facebook post to “get off the roads” while emergency officials surveyed the damage.
+Stephen Brown, fire chief in the city of Newnan said during a televised morning news conference that rescue teams were methodically checking every structure and assessing the destruction.
+They've found “heavy, heavy damage” in parts of the city’s historic district, he said.

+“It’ll never look the same,” Brown said.
+But he also complimented the resiliency of the community.
+“They’re out.
+They’re working.
+Family members are coming out there and they’re already on their own doing the cleanup."

-In Ohio, more than 100,000 people were without power early Friday after thunderstorms delivered 50 mph (80 kph) wind gusts to parts of the state.
-Forecasters reported peak gusts of 63 mph (100 kph) in Marysville.
+More than 150,000 people were without power Friday in Ohio and Pennsylvania after 50 mph (80 kph) wind gusts ripped across the region.
+Forecasters reported peak gusts of 63 mph (100 kph) in Marysville, Ohio.
+Some 23,000 customers remained without electricity in Alabama, according to poweroutage.us.

-Authorities said one tornado carved up the ground for more than an hour Thursday, traveling roughly 100 miles (160 kilometers) across Alabama.
-Vast areas of Shelby County near Birmingham — the state’s biggest city — were badly damaged.

-In the city of Pelham, James Dunaway said he initially ignored the tornado warning when it came over his phone.
-But then he heard the twister approaching, left the upstairs bedroom where he had been watching television and entered a hallway — just before the storm blew off the roof and sides of his house.
+In the Alabama city of Pelham, James Dunaway said he initially ignored the tornado warning on his phone, but then he heard a twister approaching.
+He had just enough time to leave the upstairs bedroom where he had been watching television for an interior hallway before the roof and sides of his house blew off.
 His bedroom was left fully exposed.

 “I’m very lucky to be alive,” Dunaway, 75, told Al.com.